It seems you are offline. Please check your connection and try again.

 Living in Austria for a while

-If you will live in Vienna or Graz for months and need calls and data, a real SIM beats any short-lived line.
+If you will live in Vienna or Graz for months and need calls and data, a real SIM beats any short-lived number.

 Daily app